earlystream/Pyre/README.md

 - EntityCulling
 - MoreCulling

-Pyre does **not** try to replace rendering, networking, or wider game systems.
-Its scope stays focused on TNT and explosion workload handling on the simulation side, plus local explosion effect smoothing on the client.
+Pyre stays deliberately narrow in scope.
+It does not try to replace rendering systems, networking behavior, or broad engine internals that other optimization mods already touch.

 ## What Pyre does not do

-Pyre does **not**:
+Pyre does not:

 - replace vanilla explosion logic
 - change TNT behavior or fuse timing
 - use fake or simplified blast physics
-- combine multiple explosions into a custom composite system
+- combine multiple explosions into a custom composite explosion system
-- change explosion damage, knockback, or block results on the client
+- change client-side gameplay outcomes
-- modify networking or packet behavior
+- modify packet behavior or networking semantics
 - replace Sodium-managed rendering paths
 - affect chunk meshing, lighting, or unrelated rendering systems
 - add unrelated general-purpose optimization features

+## Installation

+1. Install Fabric Loader for your exact supported Minecraft version.
+2. Install Fabric API.
+3. Use the Pyre jar built for that exact Minecraft version.
+4. Place it in your `mods` folder.

-## Current status
+## Project status

-Pyre is currently centered on a compatibility-first foundation for **Minecraft 1.21.11**.
+Pyre currently focuses on a compatibility-first foundation for Fabric `1.21` through `1.21.11`, with:

-Current development includes:

-- server-side or integrated-server explosion workload optimization
+- server-side explosion workload optimization
-- conservative query caching
+- conservative nearby-entity query reuse
-- cluster-aware support reuse
+- cluster-aware overlap tracking
-- client-side explosion particle and sound smoothing
+- client-side explosion effect smoothing
 - strict compatibility safeguards
 - profiling and debug hooks

-## Installation

-1. Install **Fabric Loader** for **Minecraft 1.21.11**
-2. Install **Fabric API** if the build requires it
-3. Place Pyre in your `mods` folder
-4. Launch the game

 ## Development notes

-Pyre is intentionally narrow in scope and strongly focused on correctness, reviewability, side safety, and compatibility.
+Pyre favors correctness, side safety, and compatibility over aggressive optimization.

-If an optimization risks vanilla accuracy or mod compatibility, Pyre favors the safer option.
+If an optimization risks vanilla accuracy or mod compatibility, Pyre falls back to the safer path.

 ## License

-This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**.
+This project is licensed under the Mozilla Public License 2.0 (`MPL-2.0`).
-See the `LICENSE` file for more information.

----

-Vanilla-faithful TNT and explosion lag optimization for Fabric 1.21.11.